pkp/ops-user-guide/en/authoring.md

 ### <a name="start"></a>Start

-1. Select an appropriate section for your submission.
+1. Select an appropriate categories for your submission.
 1. Read and agree to the Submission Requirements.
 1. Add any comments to the editor (optional).
 1. Review the Privacy Statement to ensure you agree.